FANG-Xiaolin/pytorch-CoopNets/README.md

 Load the pretrained model and generate sample images, then evaluate by
 <a href="http://papers.nips.cc/paper/6125-improved-techniques-for-training-gans.pdf">inception_score</a> or
 <a href="https://arxiv.org/pdf/1706.08500.pdf">FID</a>.
-The code to calculate scores
+The code to evaluate scores
-are from the author's original implementation.
+are from corresponding authors' original implementation.

 Specify the path to checkpoint in the command line.
 By default, the result will be saved to `./result_images`, or you can change it by `-output_dir /path/to/test-result`.